 Apple crisp is the easiest and most satisfying fall and winter dessert.
 You don’t need any pastry skills to make a perfect one, and it takes well to advance prep and keeping for a few days after you serve it.
 Here, cinnamon, cloves, nutmeg, and walnuts make it extra autumnal (you can also try a super-fall combo of apples and pears, but either way, do not skip the ice cream).
 Get the Spiced Walnut Apple Crisp recipe.

-A cake of apples and pecans that looks impressive, stays moist, and is appropriate to serve as a dessert or even for brunch or afternoon tea.
-Make this for a potluck when you really want to show off, or as the dessert centerpiece of a casual holiday buffet.
+A cake of apples and pecans that looks impressive, stays moist, and is appropriate to serve as a dessert or even for brunch or afternoon tea, this is finished with a caramel glaze that evokes that favorite old-fashioned fall treat without the hard-to-chew factor of actual caramel apples.
 Get our Apple Dapple Cake recipe.
+Or try this Caramelized Honey Apple Upside-Down Cake recipe.

 Apples aren’t just for eating: apple juice and apple cider (and apple brandy too) are prime autumn drinks, but to up the cozy ante, make a warm spiked wassail that amplifies the fruity flavor too.
 This easy Crock-Pot cocktail adds whole baked apples to a mix of apple and cranberry juices with brown sugar and warm spices for an ultra comforting brew to enjoy all fall and winter long.
 Get our Crock-Pot Wassail recipe.